cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Listing Analyses in an Analysis Group
+## Listing Apps in an App Group

-Secured Endpoint: GET /secured/get-analyses-in-group/{group-id}
+Secured Endpoint: GET /apps/categories/{group-id}

-Delegates to metadactyl: GET /secured/get-analyses-in-group/{group-id}
+Delegates to metadactyl: GET /apps/categories/{group-id}

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Listing Analyses that may be Included in a Pipeline

-Secured Endpoint: GET /secured/list-analyses-for-pipeline/{group-id}

-Delegates to metadactyl: GET /secured/list-analyses-for-pipeline/{group-id}

-This service is an alias for the `/get-analyses-in-group/{group-id}` service.
-At one time, this was a different service that returned additional information that was normally omitted for the sake of efficiency.
-Some recent efficiency improvements have eliminated the need to omit this information from the more commonly used endpoint, however.
-This endpoint is currently being retained for backward compatibility.

 ## Listing Deployed Components in an Analysis